 8. Cluster Guidelines

-PICLas has been tested on numerous different Linux- and CPU-based clusters and is continuously been developed to run efficiently on high-performance systems.
+PICLas has been tested on numerous different Linux- and CPU-based clusters and is continuously being developed to run efficiently on high-performance systems.

 8.1.
 Simulating at HLRS

-Unfortunately, the GitHub and GitLab servers are not available on machines at the HLRS, such as the Hawk, due to restricted internet access.
+Unfortunately, the GitHub and GitLab servers are not available on machines at the HLRS due to restricted internet access.
 The workaround is to use ssh tunneling and proxy jump or remote forwarding to access the repositories.

 8.1.1.
 Cloning with the SSH protocol